Hemantcoder2005/Sportigo/README.md

 3. *Secure Sign-Out Process*:
    - When returning equipment, students must sign out to verify the return.
    - This enhances security and accountability.

+4.  *Making our own API*:
+   - We have created a custom API using JavaScript that interacts with Sqlite for data storage and to accept queries.

 ## Look at the Figma Design
 <a href="https://www.figma.com/file/tcvaxu6Qg2KwETBUb2CC9u/Hackathon?type=design&node-id=2-3&mode=design&t=uEbCvYsw7OpXXE68-0"